muenzaniso/biblegateway-votd/readme.txt

 Yes.
 The initial default is the New International Version (#31); however, when you change the version in the widget sidebar, the selected translation now becomes the default used for the shortcode in pages and posts.

 == Changelog ==

+= 2.3 Beta =

+* Added compatibility for WordPress versions as early as 2.5.

 = 2.2 =